 Mills, Elizabeth Shown.
 QuickSheet: Citing Genetic Sources for History Research Evidence Style.
 Laminated folder.
 Baltimore: Genealogical Publishing, 2015.

 Mills, Elizabeth Shown.
 “QuickLesson 19: Layered Citations Work Like Layered Clothing.”
 Evidence Explained, 4 September 2015.

 Mills, Elizabeth Shown.
 “QuickLesson 21: Citing DNA Evidence: Five Ground Rules.”
 Evidence Explained, 29 June 2015.

 Mills, Elizabeth Shown.
 “QuickLesson 22: What Citation Template Do I Use?.”
 Evidence Explained, 27 August 2015.

 Mills, Elizabeth Shown.
 “QuickLesson 25: ARKs, PALs, Paths & Waypoints (Citing Online Providers of Digital Images).”
 Evidence Explained, 30 July 2017.

 BCG partners with Legacy Family Tree to produce instructional hour-long webinars by BCG associates.
 The webinars are free when first presented each month and for a limited time afterwards.
 Access the BCG Webinar Library using our affiliate link at Legacy Family Tree Webinars: BCG.
 Note: BCG receives a commission if a person registers for or buys a webinar using the affiliate link.

-Board for Certification of Genealogists, Genealogy Standards, fiftieth-anniversary edition (Nashville, TN: Ancestry, 2014), 5–9.
+Board for Certification of Genealogists, Genealogy Standards, second edition (Nashville, TN: Ancestry, 2019), 5–9.